zeroc-ice/ice-demos/js/README.md

 This command builds the Slice-to-JavaScript compiler (`slice2js`) from source and requires a supported C++ compiler.

+Now use gulp to build the demos:

+    npm run build

+#### Building the demos with the Ice source distribution

 If you want to build the demos using the Ice source distribution, you must set `ICE_HOME` environment variable with the path name of the Ice source directory